MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/overview.md

 ---
 title: Contributing to PowerShell documentation
-description: This article outlines the steps required to contribute to the PowerShell documentation. ms.date: 03/05/2020 ms.topic: conceptual
+description: This article outlines the steps required to contribute to the PowerShell documentation. ms.date: 12/09/2020 ms.topic: conceptual
 ---
 # Contributing to PowerShell documentation

 Thank you for your support of PowerShell!

-The Contributor's Guide is a collection of articles that explain the tools and processes we use to create documentation at Microsoft.
+The Contributor's Guide is a collection of articles that describe the tools and processes we use to create documentation at Microsoft.
 Some of these guides cover information that is common to any documentation set published to [docs.microsoft.com][docs].
 Some of the guides are specific to how we write documentation for PowerShell.